-Cauliflower contains sulphur-containing nutrients and phytonutrients called glucosinolates that can help activate detoxification enzymes and regulate their activity to boost Phase 1 and Phase 2 detoxification activities in our bodies.
+Cauliflower contains sulphur-containing nutrients and phytonutrients called glucosinolates.
+That can help activate detoxification enzymes and regulate their activity to boost Phase 1 and Phase 2 detoxification activities in our bodies.

 Our liver is the organ that shoulders most of the responsibility for detoxifying our body, and it does this in two phases.
 In the first phase (oxidisation), our liver uses oxygen and enzymes to make toxins more soluble in water hence aiding in their excretion via our kidneys.
 Phase 2 (conjugation), is equally important because oxidization can sometimes make the toxins the liver is trying to eliminate even more toxic!
 In conjugation, the resulting oxidized toxins are further combined with sulphur and other amino acids, which are then excreted in bile.
 As you can see, the detoxification process is completed over two phases – meaning over-activity in phase 1 or under-activity in phase 2 results in a less than optimal level of detoxification.
 See where we’re going with this?

-The nutrients found inherently in cauliflower are hence essential for balancing out the phase 1 and phase 2 activities in our liver, resulting in a much more efficient system and less toxins in our bodies.
+The nutrients found inherently in cauliflower are hence essential for balancing out the phase 1 and phase 2 activities in our liver, resulting in a much more efficient system and fewer toxins in our bodies.
 Health Benefits of Cauliflower

 Cauliflower for antioxidants

 Free radicals are groups of atoms or atoms with an odd number of electrons that are formed when oxygen interacts with other certain molecules.
 Once formed, these highly reactive radicals can start chain reactions, like dominoes.
 The main dangers come from the damage they can do easily when they react with very important cellular components, like DNA, or the cell membrane.
 Cells may function very poorly or die if it occurs.
-To prevent free radical damage, enter their natural enemy: the antioxidant, which neutralize and remove free radicals from the bloodstream.
+To prevent free radical damage, enter their natural enemy: the antioxidant, which neutralizes and removes free radicals from the bloodstream.
 Health Benefits of Cauliflower.